-Pastry Brushes are small brushes used in the kitchen, ostensibly for baking, but in practice, for many things.
-They are not just for “sweets”, as the name “pastry” might imply: they are also used for items such as breads, and for savoury dishes that might have a crust on them.
+Pastry brushes are not just for “sweets”, as the name “pastry” might imply: they are also used for items such as breads, and for savoury dishes that might have a crust on them (there are after all savoury pastries.)
 They can be used to:

 There’s no rule about this, but they seem to be most used when an item is just about ready to be cooked.

 The bristles can be natural or synthetic.
-You can also get them made from 3 or 4 long feathers, with the long shafts of the feathers tied together to form a handle.
+You can also get them made from three or four long feathers, with the long shafts of the feathers tied together to form a handle.

 Some recipes will even call for using a sprig of a stiffer herb such as rosemary to be used as a brush, to apply sauce or oil.

-You can just use an ordinary, brand-new, clean (as in never used for actual painting, varnishing or paint-stripping) from the hardware store, provided it has soft bristles.
+You can just use an ordinary, brand-new, clean (as in never used for actual painting, varnishing or paint-stripping) paint brush from the hardware store, provided it has soft bristles.

-Very cheap ones will leave bristles behind on the food you brush with them -- just as very cheap paint brushes will.
+Very cheap ones will leave bristles behind on the food you brush with them — just as very cheap paint brushes will when painting.

 Or put it through the dishwasher.
-Dishwashers really do a bang-up job of cleaning Pastry Brushes.
+Dishwashers really can do a bang-up job of cleaning pastry brushes.
 Take it out right away when the dishwasher is done, so that any metal on the handle, etc, won’t rust.

 Let pastry brushes dry well after washing before putting them away.

 Old ones that are shedding, or that have gone sticky and rancid, aren’t even good for out-of-kitchen uses like painting, though some people give them to their husbands to use in cleaning matted grass and oil off lawnmowers.